 Habitat monitoring in the Victoria Park Gopher Tortoise/Florida Scrub Jay Preserve is conducted to document habitat conditions, determine the success, and need for future management activities.
 Saw palmetto and young scrub oaks are the dominant species within the monitoring transects.
-Overall in 2019 the amount of bare ground coverage has increased, the level of leaf litter decreased slightly, and the level of vegetative coverage has decreased slightly overall in the preserve.
+Overall in 2020 the amount of bare ground coverage has increased, the level of leaf litter decreased slightly, and the level of vegetative coverage remained steady overall throughout the upland areas of the preserve.
 The coverage of scrub oaks with a height of below 13 feet increased during this period.
 Land management activities in the North and South Preserve included reduction and thinning of multiple areas that improved coverage as illustrated in the supplemental photographs.

-Areas are being evaluated and identified in North Preserve Management Unit 4 and South Preserve Management Unit 3 and 4 for maintenance in 2020.
-Continued coordination with the regulatory agencies for approval of the maintenance plan is expected in August/September of 2019.
-The goal is to conduct maintenance in the Florida scrub jay habitat prior to nesting season with weather permitting.
-Thinning activities along with a normal hydroperiod were very effective at reducing the number of pine seedlings of various species from encroaching in the wetlands.
+Areas are being evaluated and identified in North Preserve Management Unit I and South Preserve Management Unit 2 and 3 for maintenance in 2021.
+Continued coordination with the regulatory agencies for approval of the maintenance plan is expected in September/October 2020.
+The goal is to conduct maintenance in the Florida scrub jay habitat prior to nesting season if possible and with weather permitting.
+Previous thinning activities along with continued normal hydroperiods have been very effective at reducing the number of pine seedlings of various species from encroaching in the wetlands.

-Fence repairs and additional signs along Dr. Martin Luther King Jr. Beltway were in place at the time of this monitoring and appear to be deterring unauthorized access.
-The Victoria Park Community Council and management company are continuously working on measures to prevent unauthorized off road vehicle access with posted signage, fence installation/repair, and utilizing physical barriers to maintain compliance.
+Overall the fence and additional signs placed along the preserve boundary adjacent to Dr. Martin Luther King Jr. Beltway were in place at the time of this monitoring and appear to be deterring most unauthorized access.
+There is still some signs of saw palmetto berry picking but unauthorized off road vehicle use has been greatly reduced.
+The Victoria Park Community Council and Evergreen Management company are continuously working to prevent unauthorized access with posted signage, fence installation/repair, and utilizing physical barriers to maintain compliance.

-The ongoing monitoring of the habitat management techniques that maintain the integrity of the habitat protected by the Victoria Park Gopher Tortoise/Florida Scrub Jay Preserve clearly illustrates the success of this project.
-We look forward to reporting on the continuing success of the Preserve in the future.
+This monitoring report documenting the habitat management techniques that maintain the high quality of the habitat protected by the Victoria Park Gopher Tortoise/Florida Scrub Jay Preserve clearly illustrates the continued success of this project.
+We look forward to reporting on the long-term success of the Preserve in the future.